 Basically, the solid body of the electric guitar is completed by solid wood, not including any functionally reverberating air spaces.
 Not like the usual acoustic guitars, the solid-body electric guitars don’t have any vibrating sound panel to amplify cord vibration.
 As an alternative, the solid body mechanism relies on electric pickups and amp.
 The rock-solid body makes sure that the improved sound imitates the string vibration only.
 As a result, staying away from the wolf tones and unnecessary feedback connected with typical amplified acoustic guitars.

-Neck, Frets and String
+Neck, Frets, and String

 The headstock of an electric guitar has the metal machine heads that make use of worm gear for fine-tuning.
 The frets are lean metal floor covering that prevents the string at the accurate pitch as the guitarist drives a string beside the fingerboard.
 Another important part of the electric guitar is the truss rod.
 This metal rod typically adjustable that opposes the tension of the strings to maintain the neck instantly.
-Position markers supply to the electric guitar with an indication to the playing point on the fingerboard.
+Position markers supply to the electric guitar with an indication of the playing point on the fingerboard.
 The neck with a fretboard of the electric guitar expands from the body.
 The neck is also glued or attached to the body at the joint.
 The body is usually made of a durable, polymerized finish wood.

 Bridge and Whammy Bar